 I recently had the pleasure of helping a friend do a little spring cleaning.
 It’s not something I get to help with too often, but I actually really enjoy cleaning out clutter and my friend was willing to team up on hers.
-She found that with three kids, a husband, and a full time job she just hadn’t had time to really tidy in awhile – and her house was suffering for it.
+She found that with three kids, a husband, and a full time job she just hadn’t had time to really tidy in a while – and her house was suffering for it by accumulating clutter.
 I happily went over to help her and wasn’t surprised by what I found.

-Clothes that didn’t fit, piles of toys in every corner, and books that nobody in the house had been reading for years.
+Clothes that didn’t fit, piles of toys in every corner, and books that nobody in the house had been reading for years, all unwanted clutter.
 We cleaned for hours, but a big part of it was simply decluttering.
 We got rid of the clothes that didn’t fit.
 We trimmed the books that weren’t being read.
-And we donated the toys to a local Goodwill.
-She barely recognized her home when it was over it looked so good – yet it still had everything she needed!
+And we donated the toys to a local charity.
+She barely recognised her home when it was over it looked so good – yet it still had everything she needed!

 So how is this possible?
-My friend, like everyone out there, had become attached to her things.
+My friend, like a lot of us out there, had become attached to her things, clutter.
 She’d collected them, cared for them, tried to make a place for them – all without thinking about whether or not she really wanted them in the house still.
 When she finally threw the things she no longer needed out, she felt great, because at this point the things she once cared for were literally cluttering up her space (nothing else).

 Sign #1 You can’t park in your own garage.

 How many times have you tried to open your garage to find something, only to forget it because you “don’t have time to go through all that”?
 Does it have any space to house your actual car, or has it become the biggest storage closet of clutter in the house?
 This altogether common fact often means there is at least a need for organisation of the stuff, and likely the need for some serious decluttering.

 Sign #2 You’re renting extra storage long term